m-bain/whisperX/README.md

 **Forced Alignment** refers to the process by which orthographic transcriptions are aligned to audio recordings to automatically generate phone level segmentation.

+<h2 align="left", id="highlights">New🚨</h2>

+- VAD filtering: Voice Activity Detection (VAD) from [Pyannote.audio](https://huggingface.co/pyannote/voice-activity-detection) is used as a preprocessing step to remove reliance on whisper timestamps and only transcribe audio segments containing speech. add `--vad_filter` flag, increases timestamp accuracy and robustness (requires more GPU mem due to 30s inputs in wav2vec2)
+- Character level timestamps (see `*.char.ass` file output)
+- Diarization (still in beta, add `--diarization`)

 <h2 align="left" id="setup">Setup ⚙️</h2>
 Install this package using